Fraud Prevention & Cyber Security

 At Jefferson Bank, we make the privacy and security of our customers' information a top priority.
 We are pleased to provide you with information about preventing fraud and identity theft, answers to common questions for some of the most important fraud prevention issues facing individuals today, and access to valuable online resources.

-IMPORTANT NOTICE: Jefferson Bank does not communicate with customers by email, text message, or by telephone to request important personal information such as your name, account number, date of birth, social security number, card numbers, personal identification number (PIN) or security codes associated with your Visa® Debit Card, or your Online Banking User ID or password.
+IMPORTANT NOTICE: Jefferson Bank will not initiate communication with customers by email, text message, or by telephone to request important personal information such as your name, account number, date of birth, social security number, card numbers, personal identification number (PIN) or security codes associated with your Visa® Debit Card, or your Online Banking User ID or password.

 JEFFERSON BANK FRAUD DEPARTMENT PROTECTING YOU 24/7.